Stochastic Processes under Parameter Uncertainty: Introduction

 The systematic study of nonlinear stochastic processes started with the seminal work of Peng \cite{peng2007g, peng2008multi} on the \(G\)-Brownian motion.
 More recently, larger classes of nonlinear semimartingales have been investigated in \cite{CN22a, CN22b, CN22c, fadina2019affine, hol16, hu2021g, K19, neufeld2017nonlinear}.
 At this point we also highlight the articles \cite{ElKa15, neufeld2014measurability, NVH} where abstract tools for the study were developed.
 Next to the measure theoretic approach based on the nonlinear expectation \eqref{eq: upper exp}, nonlinear Markov processes have also been constructed by analytic methods via nonlinear semigroups, see \cite{denk2020semigroup,NMC,NR}.
 This construction is based on fundamental ideas of Nisio \cite{nisio}.
 In the recent paper \cite{K21}, it was shown that the two approaches are equivalent for the class of nonlinear L\'evy processes from \cite{denk2020semigroup,neufeld2017nonlinear}.
 A key property of the construction via \eqref{eq: upper exp} is its relation to a class of stochastic processes given through the set~\(\cC\).
-This connection opens the door to analyze properties of \(\mathcal{E}\) with powerful tools from probability theory such as stochastic calculus and stochastic comparison.
+This connection opens the door to analyze properties of \(\mathcal{E}\) with powerful tools from probability theory such as stochastic calculus.

-In this paper, we propose a new framework for the set \(\cC\) which extends the nonlinear expectation approach to a much larger class of nonlinear stochastic processes than nonlinear semimartingales.
+In this paper, we propose a new framework for the set \(\cC\) which extends the nonlinear expectation approach to nonlinear stochastic processes beyond semimartingales.
 The framework is inspired by the martingale problem method of Stroock and Varadhan~\cite{stroock2007multidimensional}.
 Consider the family

 of test processes, where \(X\) is the coordinate process on \(\Omega\).
 The set \(A\) of test functions is often called a pregenerator.
-A probability measure \(P\) is said to be a solution to the martingale problem associated to \(A\) if all test processes in \eqref{eq: test processes} are local \(P\)-martingales.
+A probability measure \(P\) is said to be a solution to the martingale problem associated to \(A\) if all test processes in \eqref{eq: test processes} are \(P\)-martingales.
 Our idea is to incorporate uncertainty to the pregenerator \(A\).